neutralinojs/neutralinojs.github.io/docs/api/error-codes.md

 If a particular native API call fails, Neutralinojs client library rejects the pending Promise with an error object.

-The error object has the following structure.
+The error object has the following structure:

 ```js
 {